-STEP 1: Decide which benefits you want, then decide which Medigap policy meets your needs.
+STEP 1: Decide which plan you want.

 Think about your current and future health care needs when deciding which benefits you want because you might not be able to switch Medigap policies later.
 Decide which benefits you need, and select the Medigap policy that will work best for you.
-The chart on page 11 provides an overview of Medigap benefits.
+See the chart on page 11 for an overview of each Medigap plan's benefits.